 - North American Bison – New Rockford, ND

-While you are at the bar you’ll definitely want to try one of their craft cocktails.
+While you’re at the bar, you’ll want to try one of their craft cocktails.
 The “Garden Party” is a light and refreshing option made with Wheatley vodka, aquavit, cucumber, lime, basil, fennel, and soda.

 It was so good that my friend Beth has been trying to recreate it at home ever since.